tasuki/gallery/README.md

 		'gallery_v1',
 	),

-This is the original style I used to use in my gallery till late 2011.

-If you'd like to align the thumbnails using [JQuery Masonry], then use the
+If you'd like to align the thumbnails using [jQuery Masonry], then use the
 following:

 	'templates' => array(
 		'gallery_masonry',
 		'gallery_v1',
 	),

-Apart from aligning images with masonry, the gallery_masonry module offers a few extra features, such as linking to the page with current image open.

 It's likely you'll want to make some customizations, eg. set your own title.
 In that case, please create your own module.
 Let's call it my_style: